Si Cook is executive director and chief operating officer of Texas Farm Bureau. He has worked for the organization for more than 30 years, Read More

 She is married to Mike Gerik, who is the executive vice president of the Texas Farm Bureau Insurance Companies.
 They have two married sons and two grandchildren.

-Gene HallDirector, Public Relations
+Gene HallDirector, Communications

-Before coming to the Texas Farm Bureau, Hall was farm director at radio station KTXO in Sherman and a news reporter and anchor for KFDM-TV in Beaumont.
+Before coming to Texas Farm Bureau, Hall was farm director at radio station KTXO in Sherman and a news reporter and anchor for KFDM-TV in Beaumont.

 Raised on a farm in Newton County, he received his Bachelor of Science degree in Agricultural Journalism from Texas A&M University in 1976.

 Hall is a member of the Public Relations Society of America (PRSA).
 He received the PRSA’s prestigious “Accredited in Public Relations” (APR) designation in January 1995 and was named a PRSA Fellow in October 2003.

 Hall lives in Waco with his wife, Ernette.
 They are parents to three sons–Roger, Steven and Chad.
 They have a granddaughter, Madison, and a grandson, Hunter.